 NO PAPERS, NO RIGHTS

 With no papers, migrants have no rights, and for as long as they have no rights, they will continue to be exploited.
-Their slavery will continue to prop up the EU’s economy, whose long-standing global force is partly due to the country’s institutional racism that chooses profit over people.
+Their slavery will continue to power the EU’s economy, whose long-standing global force is propped up by institutional racism that chooses profit over people.
 Immigrants will continue being exploited because Spain’s establishment has made a conscious decision to allow exploitation by prohibiting migrants rights and imprisoning those who challenge the system.

 Regularización Ya awareness campaigns and protests have been pivotal in our understanding and awareness of migrants rights issues in Spain and the EU, and have even influenced government policy discussions and migrant representation in political spaces.
 Keep supporting what they do: